By Iñaki Hernández-Lasa, solutions architect

 You need to globalize your company, but localize your products.
 Confused already?
-Language service providers are constantly using globalization and localization interchangeably and for a company who’s fresh into taking their markets global; this could be a major headache.
+Language service providers are constantly using globalization and localization interchangeably, and for a company that’s fresh into taking their markets global, this could be a major headache.
 What exactly is the difference?
 And more importantly, what exactly does your company need?

-In a time where the world is going global, it makes sense that more companies now, more so than ever, are reaching out across borders.
-It looks as if in order to secure a place in next-generation markets you can’t afford not to speak multiple languages.
+At a time when the world is going global, it makes sense that more companies now, more so than ever, are reaching out across borders.
+It looks as if in order to secure a place in next-generation markets, you can’t afford not to speak multiple languages.
 That’s where language service providers come into the picture, by managing your company’s globalization efforts.
-Whether they’re translating your products, documents, or website, they’re the ones globalizing your company’s footprint and speaking to your foreign consumers.
+Whether they’re translating your products, documents or website, they’re the ones globalizing your company’s footprint and speaking to your foreign consumers.
 But are they?

 In an unfortunate example, four was an unlucky number for a golf ball manufacturing company when they packaged golf balls in packs of four for convenient purchase in Japan.
 Unfortunately, pronunciation of the word “four” in Japanese sounds like their word for “death.”
 Being a very superstitious culture, the Japanese typically avoid all things associated with this number because it is considered unlucky.
 Needless to say, sales of these convenience packs of four balls didn’t fare well in the Japanese market.

-At first everything goes accordingly.
-Your company’s materials can be translated into 33 languages in 15 different countries and it will cost you next to nothing.
+At first, everything goes according to plan.
+Your company’s materials can be translated into 33 languages in 15 different countries, and it will cost you next to nothing.
 But just like the case above, what happens when that material doesn’t make a whole lot of sense to those local consumers you wanted to reach?
-Or worse yet is not up to par grammatically?
-Not only have you wasted valuable company time, effort and money on the project but you’ve presented a not-so-pleasant company image to the people you were hoping to impress.
+Or worse yet, is not up to par grammatically?
+Not only have you wasted valuable company time, effort and money on the project, but you’ve presented a not-so-pleasant company image to the people you were hoping to impress.